-From a refugee camp to working with children – celebrating 2020 as the year of welcome
+From a refugee camp to working with children

 As Australia participates in Refugee Week (acknowledged from Sunday 14 June to Saturday 20 June), and the theme ‘celebrating the year of welcome’ a range of resources, stories, pictures and recipes are being shared through the refugee week website, including the story of Naomi Musangi, who came to Australia after she was forced to flee her home in the Democratic Republic of Congo at just nine years old.